2023 Committee Composition

 Audit & Actuarial Committee

-integrity of the financial reporting process and financial statements;
+the integrity of the financial reporting process and financial statements;

-funding risks and actuarial matters;
+funding and actuarial matters;

-system of internal control and disclosures;
+the system of internal control and disclosures;

 risk management and risk reporting for risks within the purview of the Committee;

-external audit of the financial statements;
+the external audit and review of AC’s financial statements;

-whistleblower mechanism (Ethics Hotline) and special investigations.
+whistleblower mechanisms and special investigations.

 Governance & Risk Committee